-Stephen Brigdale is senior lecturer in photography and visual arts at Southampton Solent University.
+Stephen Brigdale is senior lecturer in photography and visual arts at Solent University.
 He is an artist and teacher working in the fields of photographic and moving image production.
 Stephen Brigdale’s current research projects are linked to place and critical interventions.
 Working with writers, scientists, curators and other specialist collaborators, including Canon UK, several maritime based projects are in production or have been shown including Landfalls: The Titanic and Place, 2012 curated by Peter Bonnell with commissioned essays by Professor Brandon Taylor and Peter Jones.

 MAST is scheduled for exhibition in 2014-15 and explores the politics of time and navigation in the North Atlantic.

 Teaching projects include both research and workgroup outputs through commissioned public arts projects, public gallery installations, book publishing and professional talks.
 He is also responsible for the schools’ Erasmus programme, and leads specialist international arts trips, studio visits and institutional collaborations.
 As third year tutor on the BA (Hons) Photography course, aspects of independent studio and academic practice are organised, taught and facilitated with school and visiting staff.